chidaksh/Project5_SOAR/annotations/README.md

 This system implements a comprehensive three-phase approach for identifying and labeling statistically significant tokens that influence model predictions:

-- **Phase 1**: Stochastic token influence analysis using dropout-based masking
+- **Phase 1**: Fast token importance analysis using raw transformer attention scores
-- **Phase 2**: Empirical null distribution calculation from punctuation tokens
+- **Phase 2**: Data-driven null distribution calculated from the least influential (bottom-k) tokens in a large sample
 - **Phase 3**: Statistical analysis with FDR-controlled labeling (TC/TH/TR classification)

 ## Features